 I’ll just get the big post out of the way… because I know a certain little person is waiting for it.

-However, at some point I came to the realization that I probably shouldn’t be telling Niña what concerts she should go to or what music she should listen to… I want her to develop her own musical tastes unhindered/untainted.
+However, at some point, I came to the realization that I probably shouldn’t be telling La Niña what concerts she should go to or what music she should listen to… I want her to develop her own musical tastes unhindered/untainted.

 To make a really long story short, I decided that instead of “making” her go to see Black Sabbath, I would wait and let her decide which concerts she wants to go to… and ask.

 Around the same time, girls in our neighborhood and in school started worshiping the boy bands: One Direction, Big Time Rush, and The Wanted.
-Suddenly, band research is happening, YouTube videos are playing all the time, there’s sleepover dance parties, and out of the blue there’s a never ending flow of band trivia that would make Alex Trebek weep (and I don’t know if this would be in joy or sadness).
+Suddenly, band research is happening, YouTube videos are playing all the time, there are sleepover dance parties, and out of the blue, there’s a never-ending flow of band trivia that would make Alex Trebek weep (and I don’t know if this would be in joy or sadness).
 It seems the preferred choice of the three bands listed above is The Wanted.